-Among a wide variety of pension vehicles, there are only a few products with sufficient official statistics to assess their investment efficiency: employee pension funds (PFE) managed by employees' pension societies and voluntary pension funds (DFE) managed by pension societies (PTE).
+Among a wide variety of pension vehicles, there are only a few products with sufficient official statistics to assess their investment efficiency: employee pension funds (PFE) managed by employees' pension societies and voluntary pension funds (DFE) managed by general pension societies (PTE).
 Other products are more complex due to the fact that supplementary pension savings are reported together with non-pension pots.
 That makes it impossible to analyse the portfolio allocations and rates of return for individual pension products separately.

 After-charges returns in the "youngest" pension products offered as a form of voluntary pension fund (DFE) were extremely high in 2013, both in nominal and real terms.
-The second series of products analysed, namely employee pensions funds (PFE), delivered significant profits as well, with the annual average real return of 4.27%.
+The second series of products analysed, namely employee pensions funds (PFE), delivered significant profits as well, with the annual average real return of 3.88%.
 But other pension vehicles may turn out not to be so beneficial, especially when a wide variety of fees and charges are deducted from contributions which are paid to the accounts.

-To sum up, the disclosure policy in supplementary pension products in Poland is not saversoriented.
+To sum up, the disclosure policy in supplementary pension products in Poland is not saver oriented.
 Individuals are entrusting their money to the institutions, but they are not getting clear information on charges and investment returns.
 Keeping in mind the pure DC character of pension vehicles and the lack of any guarantees, this is a huge risk for savers.
 All this may lead to significant failures on the pension market in its very early stages of development.
 In the future, some changes in the law should be introduced, such as imposing an obligation on financial institutions to disclose rates of return to pension accounts holders.
-This would help individuals make well-informed decisions and avoid buying inappropriate retirement products.240
+Moreover, there is an urgent need for a full list or even ranking of supplementary pension products, both occupational and individual ones, published by independent body.
+This would help individuals make well-informed decisions and avoid buying inappropriate retirement products.